-The Way of War in '44 Pack
+The Western Front of War Pack

 Three ziplock back issues for a great price!

-The Way of War in '44 package ...
+The Western Front Way of War package ...

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!